evelynAnais/evelynAnais/README.md

 - 👋  Hi, I’m @evelynAnais
 - 🌱 🖥  I am interested in tech and sustainability
-- 📚 📖  Currently learning JavaScript
+- 📚 📖  Currently learning TypeScript and C#
 - 💪 🧠  Looking to collaborate on anything fun that will push my understanding
 - 📫  How to reach me https://www.linkedin.com/in/evelyn-ploughman-85a9871a5/